Central limit theorems for $U$-statistics of Poisson point processes: Introduction

 This paper is organized in the following way.
-In Section \ref{sec:Preliminaries}, we introduce Wiener-It\^o chaos expansions for functionals of a Poisson point process, and some operators from Malliavin calculus.
-Then we compute the Wiener-It\^o chaos expansion of a U-statistic on a Poisson point process and its variance in Section \ref{sec:ChaosExpansionUstatistics}.
-Using Malliavin calculus we prove the general version of our central limit theorem for U-statistics in Section \ref{sec:CLTUstatistics}.
-Finally, we investigate two special classes of U-statistics on Poisson point processes and present examples in the Sections \ref{sec:GeometricUstatistic} and \ref{sec:LocalUstatistic}.
+In Section~\ref{sec:Preliminaries}, we introduce Wiener--It\^o chaos expansions for functionals of a Poisson point process and some operators from Malliavin calculus.
+Then we compute the Wiener--It\^o chaos expansion of a $U$-statistic and its variance in Section~\ref{sec:ChaosExpansionUstatistics}.
+Using Mallia\-vin calculus we prove the general version of our central limit theorem for $U$-statistics in Section~\ref{sec:CLTUstatistics}.
+Finally, we investigate two special classes of $U$-statistics and present examples in the Sections~\ref{sec:GeometricUstatistic} and \ref{sec:LocalUstatistic}.